coco-base/cocokits/README.md

 ## Why Choose CocoKits?
 **All-in-One Solution:** Get everything you need to build your project with any framework—utilities, CDK, and core components.
 Bridge Design and Development: Streamline collaboration with tools and components that both designers and developers can use effectively.
 No Need to Learn New Frameworks: Designers can convert their Figma components into code without needing to learn new programming frameworks.
 Customization and Flexibility: Fully customizable components and theming options allow you to tailor everything to your project's needs.
 Efficiency and Speed: Accelerate your development process with ready-to-use components and design tokens.
 Community and Support: Join a community of professionals and enthusiasts, with full support available to guide you through any challenges.

+## Supported design systems
+- **Frames X UI Kit:** [Frames X](https://framesxdesign.com/){:target="_blank"} is the largest web design system in the world.
+With un-styled UI components and support for multiple color and brand themes.
+[Learn more](https://framesxdesign.com/){:target="_blank"}.

+- **CocoKits UI Kit:** Designed by the CocoKits team, this theme provides a consistent, balanced look across all components for a seamless user experience.

 ## Features
 ### For Designers
 - **Convert Figma Components to Code:** Transform your Figma components into popular framework components (Angular, React, Vue, or just HTML) without needing to learn any frameworks.
 You only need to know CSS.